 I’ll be studying abroad in the Fall and won't be on campus to attend an Information Session or turn in my application.
 Can I still apply to be an RA?

 Yes!
-You will need to reach out to Courtney Bazan Colvin (email@example.com), in Residential Life & Housing to indicate you would like to apply for the position.
-She will work with you to submit an electronic application by the deadline.
+You will need to contact the Office of Residential Life & Housing to indicate you would like to apply for the position.
+They will work with you to submit an electronic application by the deadline.